 Intraspecific variability – Differences in the spatial variability of ASVs of same species and implications for the interpretation of their functional groups and trait-based approaches.
 E.g. Diatoms (pigment-based) linked with accumulation of larger phytoplankton and export potential.
 Well, not always, if diatom increase is driven by small diatom species – Minutocellus, Minidiscus,…

+NOTES on FIGURES from SN:

+Figure 1 – need a diagram that shows the circulation and water masses

+Suppl Figure S1 – seasonal differences across voyages?
+In S2?

+Figure 3: need to think what these estimates of alpha diversity really mean…..

+Suppl Figures S6 and S7– not sure what the Ranks refer to in terms of concentrations…..

+Figure 6A and B – how are these abundances standardized?
+Why do they look like they do?!

+FYI Cross-shelf and Spring Bloom II figures - Depth trends look interesting but need to be able to reference the samples to the depth